 It turns out in one of these forums, there was an editor from Forbes who saw that I was really invested in helping this community of podcasters, and she reached out to me and said, “Hey, you have this podcast about writing, and you obviously know both very well—how would you like to write about podcasting for Forbes?”
 And I was like, “Heck yes.”

 I like that Forbes cares about podcasting—it’s definitely frustrating that podcasting gets ignored by so many other big media companies.
-There are so many podcasts that are doing very well and making four, five, even six-figure incomes from ad revenue on their shows.
+There are so many podcasts that are doing very well and making four, five, even six-figure incomes from ad revenue on their podcasts.
 But the fact that they’re being ignored is kind of troubling.

 I think it stems from the fact that TV is easy.
 You have a TV in your house, you push a button on the remote control, and it goes.
 It’s present in your life and in the lives of your friends and family members.
 So even if you’re not a big TV person, you’re still acutely aware of what it is and how it works.